 Students at Catholic University find themselves in a world within a world — in both a powerful and historic city, situated just three miles north of Capitol Hill, the 176-acre campus is the largest, greenest residential campus in Washington, D.C.
 We are a leading research university with a vibrant student-life experience and 25 Division III teams.
 As the one and only national university of the Catholic Church in the U.S. and America’s second-oldest research university, we believe in the compatibility of faith and reason, and embrace the development of your character — regardless of your religious belief.
 With 12 schools and more than 70 undergraduate programs, CatholicU combines world-class academics, individualized support, and unsurpassed opportunities for internships to help students maximize their talents, skills, and abilities to make change in the world.
 We do not charge an application fee and no longer consider standardized test scores as part of the review for admission.

-Click the heart icon to save The Catholic University of America to your own personal list of schools that you'd like to attend!
+Click the heart icon in the top left to save The Catholic University of America to the list of schools you're interested in applying to.

 First-Year Applications are Due

 Transfer Applications are Due